 Some credit cards will pay you a percentage of what you spend as tax-free cash, which is usually credited to your account once a year.
 But they're only worth considering if you pay off your credit card bill in full each month – otherwise the interest will outweigh any rewards.

 Which?
 Money Compare: Cash back credit cards – find a great deal with Which?
 Money Compare comparison tables

-Some retailer or airline-branded credit cards offer discounts, for example on flights or in in-store cafes.
-Be careful with travel company credit cards though - many add on a surcharge if you want to pay by credit card, so the discount is not as generous as it first seems.
+Some retailer or airline-branded credit cards offer discounts, for example, on flights or at in-store cafés.
+Be careful with travel company credit cards though – many add a surcharge if you want to pay by credit card, so the discount is not as generous as it first seems.